IsmailElnaggar/CHASE2025_Cross_Dataset_SCG_Benchmark/README.md

 TODO: add metrics functions, add example implementation notebook as a guide, add requirements.txt

-I complate the TODO list after the conference concludes.
+I will complete the TODO list after the conference concludes.
 Please email me with any questions at imelna@utu.fi